Week in Review: Pet startups will be the death of Silicon Valley – TechCrunch

 - Apple revamps parental controls on iOS

-Apple is giving its parental control tools for iOS new functionality.
+Apple is giving new functionality to its parental control tools for iOS.
 The new update in iOS 13.3 lets parents set limits over who their kids can talk to and text with during certain hours of the day.

 - Away CEO steps down

 One of the weirder sagas of the week was Away CEO Steph Korey’s stepping down from her role at the D2C luggage company.
-The step-down followed a long investigation in the Verge which basically chronicled how awful life was on Away’s customer service team which painted a pretty ugly portrait of Korey’s leadership style.
+The step-down followed a long investigation in The Verge, which basically chronicled how awful life was on Away’s customer service team, which painted a pretty ugly portrait of Korey’s leadership style.
 It was a rough article, but after Korey’s apology acknowledged that she had made some mistakes and would be trying to fix her management style, most people assumed the saga had wrapped.
-She stepped down this week following what was reported to be board pressure to do so, turns out they had been wanting to replace Korey and the negative press was the excuse they needed.
+She stepped down this week following what was reported to be board pressure to do so; turns out they had been wanting to replace Korey and the negative press was the excuse they needed.

 GAFA Gaffes